Kellswork/agirl.codes/posts/how-to-build-forms-with-multiple-input-fields-using-react-hooks.md

 Now that you understand how forms are built with React Hooks, you can choose to either build forms using a form helper or using React hooks.

 > The code for the Signup form can be found here [codesandbox.io](https://codesandbox.io/s/how-to-build-forms-with-multiple-input-fields-using-react-hooks-2c7dt?file=/src/styles.css)

+For a more in-depth beginner guide on how to build forms with multiple input fields -  [The Complete Guide to Building React Forms with useState Hook](https://www.agirl.codes/complete-guide-build-react-forms-with-usestate-hook)